NotZakariya/NotZakariya.github.io/_posts/2025-04-22-First post.markdown

 *And of his flock, obedience to a mortal “salvation”.*\

-*How woefully blind they must seem to the traveller:*\
+*How woefully blind they must seem to passing travellers:*\
 *Bound in rapture by woollen fetters and boasting self-made chains with souls that sag-*\
 *-Full of Pride, Envy and Avarice:*\
 *Three burning coals that have set all hearts on fire.*\